SnowEx/snowexsql/docs/contributing.rst

 This project can always use examples of using the data.
 To add an example simply create a new jupyter notebook under `docs/gallery`.
 Name the notebook `<your_project>_example.ipynb`.
-Note it must have the `_example` to be found by sphinx.
+Note it must have the `_example` to be found by sphinx (documentation software).
 Once you have created it, if you produce any figures, add the following tags to your notebook cell that produces the figure of interest to make nice previews.

 * `nbsphinx-thumbnail`
 * `nbsphinx-gallery`